MathewHDYT/OneShare/_docs/notes/cybersecurity/networking.md

 `Networks` are simply things that are connected.
 They can be found in all walks of like:

 - A city's public transportation system
-- Intrastructure such as the national power grid for electricity
+- Infrastructure such as the national power grid for electricity
-- Meeting and greeting your neighbours
+- Meeting and greeting your neighbors
-- Postal system sofr sending letters and parcels
+- Postal system for sending letters and parcels

-In computing, however, networking is the same idea, just despersed to technological devices and can mean anything from connecting 2 devices to up to billions of devices.
+In computing, however, networking is the same idea, just dispersed to technological devices and can mean anything from connecting 2 devices to up to billions of devices.

 ### Internet:

 The **internet** is one giant **network** that consists of may, many small **networks** within itself.

 The first iteration of the internet was within the `ARPANET` project in the late 1960s.
-It was funded by the United States Defence Department and was the first documented network in action.
+It was funded by the United States Defense Department and was the first documented network in action.

 However, it wasn't until 1989 when the internet as we know it was invented by Tim Berners-Lee by the creation of the World Wide Web (WWW).